Constipation. How to relieve constipation? How to restore intestinal microflor

 Post-covid syndrome (long covid)

-Even a few months after recovering from covid-19, some people may experience quite serious health problems.
-Professor Nyarie Sithole from the Faculty of Clinical Medicine of the University of Cambridge told CT 24 in August 2021 that about 10% of people who have experienced covid-19 suffer from post-covid syndrome.
+Even a few months after recovering from covid, some people may experience quite serious health problems.
+Professor Nyarie Sithole from the Faculty of Clinical Medicine of the University of Cambridge told TV 24 that about 10% of people who have experienced covid-19 suffer from post-covid syndrome.

 Symptoms of post-covid syndrome